Aramaic as a Living Language

 Hosted By: My Jewish Learning

-Filmmaker, Jewish Language Project contributor and My Jewish Learning teacher Alan Niku returns with a new series that will explore the ancient origins and modern life of Aramaic.
-In each class, we will investigate the development, use and survival of Aramaic throughout millennia in a region surrounded by Persian, Arabic, Kurdish and Turkish influence.
-In addition to the rich history, you’ll learn some Aramaic phrases along the way.
+Join Jewish Language Project contributor and My Jewish Learning teacher Alan Niku in this four-part online course and explore the ancient origins and modern life of Aramaic.
+You’ll trace its development, use and survival throughout centuries in a region surrounded by Persian, Arabic, Kurdish and Turkish influence.